-This study examined the experiences of students affected by the Kahramanmaras earthquake in Türkiye and categorized their experiences under four main themes: Difficulty in Meeting Basic Needs, Post-Traumatic Emotional Reactions, Post-Traumatic Physiological Reactions, and Gains from the Loss.
-In line with the fundamental public health principle of "Prevention is better than cure," it is recommended to establish a culture of disaster preparedness, increase awareness of disaster resilience, promote multidisciplinary collaboration, and develop strategies to prevent destruction and minimize losses during emergencies.
-Considering the potential emergence or exacerbation of psychological issues such as sleep and eating disorders, post-traumatic stress disorder, and substance use disorders following earthquakes and crises, it is also recommended to provide timely psychological first aid and age-appropriate mental health support.
+In this study conducted to examine the earthquake experiences of students who experienced the Kahramanmaraş earthquake in Türkiye, the experiences of the students were categorized into 4 main themes: Difficulty in Meeting Basic Needs, Post-Traumatic Emotional Reactions, Post-Traumatic Physiological Reactions, and Gains from the Loss.

+In line with the fundamental public health principle of "Prevention is better than cure", it is recommended to establish a culture of disaster preparedness, increase awareness about disaster culture, engage in multidisciplinary collaborations for planning, and formulate strategies to prevent destruction and reduce losses during emergencies and disasters.
+Considering the possibility of psychological responses such as sleep disorders, eating disorders, post-traumatic stress disorder, and substance use disorders occurring or worsening in the aftermath of earthquakes, disasters, and crisis situations, it is recommended to provide psychological first aid and support promptly and to offer age-appropriate interventions.